dheero/OBF.github.io/wiki/Google_Summer_of_Code.md

 Involved toolkits or projects :

-BioLib, BioPerl, SWIG (and optionally BioRuby, R/Bioconductor, BioJAVA or BioPython)
+[BioLib](http://biolib.open-bio.org/), BioPerl, SWIG (and optionally BioRuby, R/Bioconductor, BioJAVA or BioPython)

 Degree of difficulty and needed skills :

 This is a challenging project as it crosses computer languages.
-It requires experience in C++ and a wish for understanding of internals of at least one high-level OOP language like Perl (did I write OOP?), Python, R or Ruby.
+It requires experience in C++ and a wish for deeper understanding of at least one high-level OOP language like Perl (did I write OOP?), Python, JAVA, R or Ruby.

 Mentors :

-Pjotr Prins, Chris Fields
+**Pjotr Prins**, Chris Fields

 Mentors
 -------